-Median Salary: Graphic designers make $23 an hour on average, according to ZipRecruiter.
+Median Salary: Graphic designers make $19.78 an hour on average, according to Indeed.

 Tools Required: To be a graphic designer, you’ll need editing software like Photoshop.
 Additionally, you need a powerful computer that can handle editing and rendering large files.

-Where to Start: Freelance job sites like ZipRecuiter are an excellent way to find graphic design clients, provided you have a portfolio.
+Where to Start: Freelance job sites like ZipRecruiter are an excellent way to find graphic design clients, provided you have a portfolio.

-Bookkeepers are in charge of a company’s financial statements, invoicing, payroll, and general organization of everything a business makes and spends.
+Bookkeepers are in charge of a company’s financial statements, invoicing, payroll, and general organization of everything a business earns and spends.

-This is also an excellent side hustle you can do from home since business owners often hire remote bookkeepers to help them organize their finances.
+This is also an excellent side gig you can do from home since business owners often hire remote bookkeepers to help them organize their finances.